datacarpentry/astronomy-python/_episodes/03-motion.md

 Since we are plotting more than 100,000 points and they are all the same size and color, we'll use `plot`.

-Here's a scatter plot with right ascension on the x-axis and declination on the y-axis, both ICRS coordinates in degrees.
+Here’s a scatter plot of the stars we selected in the GD-1 region with right ascension on the x-axis and declination on the y-axis, both ICRS coordinates in degrees.

 ~~~